-Ministry is work.
-Best intentions and vision can fall flat when they are poorly organized, communicated, and carried out.
-I’ve heard countless hopeful stories of enormous sportsman’s events being put on by churches, with the end result being ground down volunteers and little to no return with regard to discipling relationships.
+Discipleship is work.
+I’ve heard hopeful stories of enormous sportsman’s events being put on by churches, with the end result being ground down volunteers and little to no disciplining return.
 This isn’t unique to sportsman’s ministry.
-Program after program stumbles its way to the grave each year because of the same repetitive doom.

 This phenomenon begs the question, should churches stop doing sportsman’s, or other affinity “outreach” events?